OCR-D/spec/web_api.md

 are not constantly used, to save resources.

-**Processing**: since the `Processing` section is provided by [OCR-D Core](https://github.com/OCR-D/core), implementors do not need to implement Processing Broker, Message Queue, and Processing Server.
+**Processing**: since the `Processing` section is provided by [OCR-D Core](https://github.com/OCR-D/core), implementors do not need to implement Processing Broker, Message Queue, and Processing Server themselves, they can reuse/customize the existing implementation.
 Once a request comes, the broker pre-processes it if necessary, and push it to an appropriate queue.
 A processing queue always has the same name as its respective processors.
 For example, `ocrd-olena-binarize` processors listen only to the queue named `ocrd-olena-binarize`.
 A Processing Server, which is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, listens to the queue, pulls new jobs when available, processes them, and returns results.
-One do not call a Processing Server directly, but via a Processing Broker.
+One normally does not call a Processing Server directly, but via a
+Processing Broker.
 Job statuses can be pushed back to the queue, depending on the [job configuration](#message-queue), so that other services get updates and act accordingly.

-**Database**: in this architecture, a database is required to store necessary information such as users requests, jobs statuses, workspaces, etc. We recommend to use [MongoDB](https://www.mongodb.com/) since it is used by Processing Servers, but other kinds of storage may work as well.
+**Database**: in this architecture, a database is required to store information such as users requests, jobs statuses, workspaces, etc. We recommend to use [MongoDB](https://www.mongodb.com/) since it is used by Processing Servers, but other kinds of storage may work as well.

-**Network File System**: in order to avoid file transfer between different machines, it is highly recommended to have a [Network File System](https://en.wikipedia.org/wiki/Network_File_System) set up.
+**Network File System**: in order to avoid file transfer between different machines, it is highly recommended to have a [Network File System (NFS)](https://en.wikipedia.org/wiki/Network_File_System) set up.
 With NFS, all Processing Servers (specifically processors) can work in a shared storage environment and access files as if they are local files.
 To get data into the NFS, one could use the `POST /workspace` endpoint to upload [OCRD-ZIP](https://ocr-d.de/en/spec/ocrd_zip) files.
-However, this approach is only appropriate for small data size.
+However, this approach is only appropriate for testing or very limited data sizes.
 Usually, Workspace Server should be able to pull data from other storages.

 ### Processing Broker